k1r0s/kaop/README.md

 update: a detailed [brew showcase](https://github.com/ciroreed/kaop/blob/master/test/showcase.js) is included in test dir.

-This library has a lot of combinations.
-There are more than 25 examples running at `test` dir...
-This description try to explain some basic concepts.
-Advanced users probably will not find too much help about its capabilities.
+Bring the benefits of AOP to Javascript: https://en.wikipedia.org/wiki/Aspect-oriented_programming

 Kaop is a light package to provide OOP/AOP patterns, which enables several features such save code, enhance readability, and also provide an alternative to use the lowest JS version (in browsers world) with top features:

+This library is a ground tool-kit to enhance code design in JS, using decorator pattern.

+Here I try to explain some basic concepts:

 ## Contents